netdata/learn/README.md

   ```

   for example, let's assume that you made some changes in the markdown files of `netdata/netdata` repo (branch: patch1)
-  and in your own fork `user1/go.d.plugin` repo (branch: user1-patch).
+  and on your own fork `user1/go.d.plugin` repo (branch: user1-patch).

   ```bash
   python ingest/ingest.py --repos netdata/netdata:patch1 user1/go.d.plugin:user1-patch